 Angela, a Maltese Terrier, came to us in 2015 as a 12 year old.
 Her owner, Maria Leondis, said until she found Paws Inn, she’d been too scared to visit Greece with her husband, John, and leave her beloved “Angel” behind.
 They had their trip and Angela became a regular guest at the Inn.
 When Angela made her way to doggy heaven a few years later, Maria and John donated her beds, blankets, coats and harnesses to the Inn, all now shared by our own dogs and visitors.
 Sadly, John has now lost Maria.
 But both Angela and Maria remain very special memories.

 Pedro, a 13 year old Spoodle, first came to Paws Inn with his flat mate, Charlie, in 2015.
 Deaf and missing most of his teeth he was, never the less, always the leader of the pack on the long bush walks with John.
 The Paws Inn kitchen dutifully mashed his food, made sure he lapped up his dinner and kept their fingers crossed while owner, Sophie, headed off on holidays and business trips.
-Pedro left us last year at the ripe old age of 17.
+Pedro finally left us at the ripe old age of 17.

 Othello the Black Prince was a lively seven year old German Shorthaired Pointer when he first came to the Inn in 2012.
 He became one of the more regular visitors over the next nine years as owner, sports journalist Stephanie Brantz, was called away on jobs, often overseas, at the last minute.
 As he slowed down, John took special care on his walks and helped him on and off his favourite sofa.
 We ground his pain killer tablets as the clever old boy could smell them a mile off, despite the succulent chicken surrounding them.
-Jackie said her good byes earlier this year as she held his his old head until it was time to be picked up.
+Jackie said her good byes earlier last year as she held his old head until it was time to be picked up.
 Courageous to the end, he managed to stand up and walk out the Inn’s front door to meet Stephanie like the noble Black Prince he always was.